Sandblasting nozzles for abrasive blast cleaning

 - Stone and brick work cleaning

 We offer a wide range of straight bore sand blast nozzles and inserts made from tungsten carbide, Silicon carbide or boron carbide.
-These inserts are widely used in suction style blast cleaning guns and are used where small parts or light blasting is needed e.g. in blast cabinets and / or workshops.
-We also make a range of armor jacketed short, straight bore boron / tungsten carbide nozzles with 3/4" NPSM threads that use a 3/4" NPSM threaded nozzle holder that it attached to the blast hose.
+These inserts are widely used in suction and pressure style blast cleaning guns.
+They are used for close up blast cleaning of smaller parts e.g. in blast cabinets or workshop applications for example auto repair shops.
+Our short armor jacketed, straight bore boron / tungsten carbide nozzles are supplied as standard with 3/4" NPSM threads.

-Our medium length ATV nozzles are higher performance than short UT style nozzles.
+Medium length ATV venturi nozzles offer higher performance than short straight bore nozzles.
 How do ATV nozzles achieve this?

 The answer is: UT nozzles have a straight bore; ATV nozzles have a venturi style bore.
 Having a venturi shaped bore increases exit velocity.
 Higher exit velocity means higher abrasive impact speeds & improved productivity.
 If you are using UT style nozzles and need higher performance, then look at our ATV nozzles.
 Available in a choice of Boron carbide or Tungsten carbide.